Class DelegatingEventHandlingComponent

 • supports

-public boolean supports(@Nonnull QualifiedName eventName)
+public boolean supports(QualifiedName eventName)

 Description copied from interface: EventHandlingComponent